Related Items Go Here

 “They realised they didn’t have to try to force their creative opinion on us,” Joseph asserts.
 “They realised there was something there.
 And I know I’m very fortunate to have a career like that, because there’s a lot of bands and artists that find themselves caught between a lot of voices telling them who they should be, how they should conduct themselves, and ultimately what type of songs they should write and perform – and that’s not us.
 I mean, they check in – I’ve got a couple of great people over [at Fueled By Ramen] that I work with, and we’ve built a great rapport – but ultimately, they take our lead.”

-So after striking gold on his own accord with Trench (the bulk of which was hashed out in his home studio), Joseph relaxed a bit to the pressures of expectation.
-Thus led to Scaled and Icy – a record that’s almost overwhelmingly vivid and effervescent, pillared on kaleidoscopic, ‘80s-channelling synths and summery, shimmering guitars, layers of polychromatic vocal effects, and a narrative that echoes the fantastical escapism of films like The NeverEnding Story and Tron.
+So after striking gold on his own accord with Trench (which Joseph self-produced in his home studio), Joseph relaxed a bit to the pressures of expectation.
+Thus led to Scaled And Icy – a record that’s almost overwhelmingly vivid and effervescent, pillared on kaleidoscopic, ‘80s-channelling synths, layers of polychromatic vocal effects, and a narrative that echoes the fantastical escapism of films like The NeverEnding Story and Tron.

-“I think Scaled and Icy looks at Trench like, ‘You know, you didn’t have to try so hard.’
-I think I’ve written enough records now to see a bit of a pattern – at least enough to see an action and a reaction – and I can’t help but wonder if [Scaled and Icy] is a reaction to me over-reacting [to the success of Blurryface] on Trench.
+“I think Scaled And Icy looks at Trench like, ‘Y’know, you didn’t have to try so hard.’
+I think I’ve written enough records now to see a bit of a pattern – at least enough to see an action and a reaction – and I can’t help but wonder if [Scaled And Icy] is a reaction to me over-reacting [to the success of Blurryface] on Trench.
 As a songwriter, it’s important to just follow the song.
 Let the song lead you, and allow yourself to rely on the instincts you have as a songwriter: ‘I think this is good, and I want to chase this idea all the way to the end.’”

 “I’ve always been a big fan of stories,” Joseph says.
 “I’d always poured myself into other people’s stories, but I’ve learned that one of the most amazing things about writing your own stories is that you have control of it.
 In the real world, we don’t have that control: things are pretty chaotic right now, so to develop a world that you can dive into – that you have total control over – is a powerful thing.
 It’s a way to balance out a lot of the negative experiences you may have in life.